Declaration of Independence -- our founders' vision and yours

 Get the conversation going.
 Talk about what life, liberty, and the pursuit of happiness means to you and others at your gathering.

-Young Dreamers and Doers features stories of two youthful revolutionary fighters.
-Their example still inspires us centuries later.
+Young Dreamers and Doers features two youthful revolutionary fighters.
+Their remarkable stories can still inspire us centuries later.

-Try an old fashioned sing-along.
-We've provided a range of songs from colonial to contemporary.
-Many children don’t have the opportunity to learn these in school so they will especially appreciate the chance to sing with you.
+Try an old fashioned sing-along with colonial to contemporary songs.
+Many children don’t learn these in school so they’ll love the chance to sing with you.

 CREATE A KEEPSAKE

 Create your American Dream Quilt.
-Express your interpretation of life, liberty and the pursuit of happiness, the inalienable rights claimed for all of us in the Declaration of Independence.
+Interpret the inalienable rights of life, liberty and the pursuit of happiness claimed for all of us in the Declaration of Independence.

 Explore other interesting resources at Go and Learn!